A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: The Cycle Walk

 \section{The Cycle Walk}

-We now present the Cycle Walk on balanced partitions which is the main topic of this note.
-We will begin by more formally introducing our setting and notation.
-Initially we will give a simplified version where we fix some of the variations for clarity.
-At the end, we will comment on possible variations and extensions.
+We now present the Cycle Walk on balanced partitions, which is the main topic of this note.
+We will fix some algorithmic choices for clarity; at the end, we will comment on possible variations and extensions.